 5. Scale review requests

-Over half (60%) of buyers consider companies with at least 100 business reviews to be trustworthy.
+Online customer reviews are key: 86% of buyers say reviews are “important” or “very important” when considering making a purchase.
 The higher the number of reviews, the better.
 Scaling your review requests is only natural, considering many buyers view more reviews as the gold standard of trust and quality.

 Besides making it easy for your customers to leave reviews, you can automate your review requests using online reputation management software.
 This saves you a lot of time and effort.